Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Conclusions

-Additionally, this interaction offers a unique probe of the DM halo of one of the most DM-dominated galaxies known.
-A constraint on Segue 2's halo mass within $\sim 6$ kpc from its influence on the CPS will provide a new mass measurement for a UFD halo at a larger radius than is possible with its internal dynamics, placing a rare data point on the faint end of the stellar mass - halo mass relation.
-Segue 2's density profile can be constrained by 1) determining its slope from existing estimates of Segue 2's mass within its half-light radius \citep{belokurov_discovery_2009, kirby_segue_2013} combined with a second data point at $\sim6$ kpc from Segue 2's influence on the CPS; and 2) examining the velocity distribution of CPS stars near the impact site.
-Measuring the density profile of Segue 2 would clarify its degree of tidal truncation and provide a crucial test of the core-cusp problem in a halo that should be minimally affected by baryonic physics.
+In addition to its mass, Segue 2's DM density profile can be constrained by: 1) determining its slope from existing estimates of Segue 2's mass within its half-light radius \citep{belokurov_discovery_2009, kirby_segue_2013} combined with a second data point at $\sim6$ kpc from Segue 2's influence on the CPS; and 2) examining the velocity distribution of CPS stars near the impact site.
+Measuring Segue 2's DM density profile would: 1) clarify its degree of tidal truncation, solving the longstanding debate on whether it is strongly affected by the MW's tides \citep{belokurov_discovery_2009, kirby_segue_2013, simon_faintest_2019, pace_proper_2022}; and 2) provide a critical test of the core-cusp problem by establishing whether a low-mass DM halo that should be minimally affected by baryonic physics can form a core, without relying solely on uncertain assumptions inherent in modeling Segue 2's internal dynamics.
+If Segue 2 is found to be cored, this would therefore suggest some level of self-interactions between its DM particles \citep[e.g.,][]{vogelsberger_dwarf_2014}.

-In short, further study of the CPS / Segue 2 interaction will shed light on the formation process of UFDs and the path forward for constraining the nature of DM at the smallest galactic scales.
+In short, further study of the CPS - Segue 2 interaction will shed light on the formation process of UFDs and the path forward for constraining the nature of DM at the smallest galactic scales.